 Church of San Nicholas

 I’d read that the San Nicholas Church was like Valencia’s Sistine Chapel.
-I was looking forward to seeing it, but when we got there we were disappointed to see that it was actually closed.
+I was looking forward to seeing it, but when we got there we were disappointed to see that it seemed closed.
 There was no open entrance anywhere, not even an obvious entrance to find opening times or anything.
 We walked all the way around it and couldn’t find anything so who knows?
-I was so disappointed, as I’d also read that the Holy Grail is said to be kept there, and I had a plethora of Monty Python quotes at the ready.
+I was disappointed, as I’d also read that the Holy Grail is said to be kept there, and I’d been preparing my best Monty Python quotes for the occasion.

 Visit the Mercado Central

-If you’re going to see the Mercado Central, don’t do what we did and get there 15 minutes before it closes at 3pm.
+If you’re going to see the Mercado Central, don’t do what we did and get there 15 minutes before it closes at 3 pm.
 If you do, a lot of the stands will already be closed.
-I really wanted to try some Horchata and Fartons (lol), and there was a stand there that was featured on Travel Man, but of course, that was one of the stands that was shut.
-There are quite a few fruit and veg stands there, but on the whole it’s not particularly vegetarian or vegan friendly, as the vast majority is meat and dairy!
-Still, we enjoyed walking around and admiring the architecture and taking in the hustle and bustle of the market, though.
+I really wanted to try some of the famous Horchata and Fartons, but of course, everything was shut by the time we got there.
+There are quite a few fruit and veg stands there, but on the whole, it’s not particularly vegetarian or vegan friendly, as the vast majority is meat and dairy!
+Still, we enjoyed walking around and admiring the architecture and taking in the hustle and bustle of the market.

 Drink an Agua de Valencia

-Another thing I’d seen of Travel Man was this glorious cocktail.
-We stopped to have dinner at La Rollerie, (where I had the best burger in my life, which also happened to be vegan).
-I’d had a hankering for this magical cocktail all day but couldn’t find anywhere that made it.
-I asked the waitress if they did it as it wasn’t on their menu, but she went and made one for me.
+After a long day of walking, we stopped to have dinner at La Rollerie, (where I had the best burger in my life).
+I’d heard about this magical cocktail but couldn’t find anywhere that made it.
+I asked the waitress if they did it as it wasn’t on their menu, and she went and made one for me.
 What an absolute babe.
 This cocktail consists of Orange Juice, Cava or Champagne, Vodka, and Gin.
 It was so delicious but holy moly was it strong.
 I’m not a particularly big drinker so I was basically pissed after just the one glass.
 I’m a cheap date, me.

-One other thing that I would’ve wanted to do if we were there for longer is visit one of Valencia’s beaches.
-Apparently there’s also different boat trips available from the marina, including a sunset trip where you sail out into the mediterranean and watch the sunset over Valencia.
+One other thing that I would’ve wanted to do if we were there for longer is to visit one of Valencia’s beaches.
+Apparently there are also different boat trips available from the marina, including a sunset trip where you sail out into the Mediterranean and watch the sunset over Valencia.
 That is my idea of heaven!

 Have you ever been to Valencia?